-Yet there’s one area that battery triumphs over gas:
+Yet there’s one area that battery powered triumphs over gas:

 Cordless models are usually much lighter than those powered by gas.
 This makes it much easier for you to carry around and makes longer stints in the garden far less exhausting.

-Battery weed eaters are also quiet and have minimal impact on the environment, though even with all of these benefits, they’re far from flawless.
+The battery powered weed eater is also quiet and have minimal impact on the environment, though even with all of these benefits, they’re far from flawless.

 The Cons of Cordless Weed Eaters

 Naturally, the biggest downside to string trimmers that use batteries is that those batteries eventually run out.